Billy Walsh (polo): Polo career

 In 1933, Walsh went to work for Major Philip Magor training the many Argentine polo ponies imported by Magor to Roehampton Polo Club.
 Walsh became recognised throughout the polo world for his skills in making polo ponies - it has been said that his handicap could have been much higher had he spent more time playing, rather than training.

 In 1936, Captain Tom Brigg, owner of the Equestrian Centre at Ham Gate and member of the Swaine Adney Brigg family, invited Walsh to run his stables and teach polo there.
 Three years later he joined the cavalry and, after his army service returned to Ham to find that Capt.
 Brigg had died and that the Equestrian Centre was for on the market.
 Using his gratuity, he bought the stables and revived Ham Polo Club under HPA rules.

 Walsh was on the winning team with Ham Polo Club in 1947 in the first polo tournament to be played in post war England.
 The team took home the prestigious Roehampton Trophy.

 In 1977, Walsh gave up the game.
-It was not until 1982 though that he gave up the position of manager of Ham Polo Club to become the President.
+It was not until 1982 though that he gave up the position of manager of Ham Polo Club to become the president.
 He has been succeeded as manager by two generations.
-Firstly his daughter Peggy Healy and secondly his grand son Tim Healy.
+Firstly his daughter Peggy Healy and secondly his grandson Tim Healy.
 The Billy Walsh Tournament is still played at Ham Polo Club today, the finals are held in September.